jack-thomas/recipes.jackthomas.io/_posts/2023-01-17-chai-masala.md

 ###### 2022-01-01

 Abby and I made a double batch of this today, and we thought that it could have used more of most of the spices.
-Here's what we used.

-- 12 cardamom pods (leave this one the same next time)
-- 2 star anise (use more next time)
-- 12 peppercorns (use more next time, and crush them more next time)
-- 1 cinnamon stick (use 3 next time)
-- 4 cloves (use 6-7 next time)
-- Ground ginger (actually use fresh, probably on the high side, next time)
-- 4 tablespoons of tea (perfect)
+The recipe has been updated to reflect what we think we should use next time!
 We also thought that the sweeter results were better.
 We used maple syrup, but I think honey might be better next time.

 ## Sources